cschwarz-stat-sfu-ca/BTSPAS/cran-comments.md

 ## Major change

-* Fixed issue with reverse dependency on actuar package with sd() and var() functions as notified by R team.
+* Fixed issue with error in ggplot when plotting logitP with extreme value and secondary axis is no longer monotonic (issue #30)

 ## Test environments
 * local OS X install, R 4.1.1